llm-operator/docs/docs/source/playground.rst

    If you want to run only Ansible playbook, you can just run ``ansible-playbook -i inventory.ini playbook.yml``.

-Once the deployment completes, a Kind cluster is built in the EC2 instance and LLM Operator is running in the cluster.
+Once the deployment completes, a Kind cluster is built in the EC2 instance and LLMariner is running in the cluster.
-It will take another about five minutes for LLM Operator to load base models, but you can move to the next step meanwhile.
+It will take another about five minutes for LLMariner to load base models, but you can move to the next step meanwhile.

 Step 4: Set up SSH Connection